 Greenland is one of those iconic destinations for any world traveler and is rapidly becoming well-known among photographers for its out-of-this-world arctic summer light and giant icebergs.
-I'm pleased to kick off this year's photo workshop to West Greenland in summer 2019!
+It's the next logical destination for arctic region photographers after Iceland.
+This is our 2nd annual tour to West Greenland, in summer 2019!
 If you want to photograph clear jewel-like ice chunks on black sand beaches that glitter like diamonds, travel by comfortable van, and photograph a variety of landscapes, then Iceland is for you, and I invite you to check out one of my Icelandic photography workshops.
 But if you want to be blown away by the sheer gigantic size of icebergs hundreds of feet tall, floating in the Arctic ocean and cast in warm pink arctic sunset light at midnight as we sail around them on small charter boats, and cruise between remote Inuit settlements, then Greenland is the place for you!

 Ilulissat is the logical starting point for any West Greenlandic photography workshop, situated at the outlet of the iceberg-choked Kangia Icefjord, which deposits huge icebergs into Disko Bay where they drift around for years before melting.
 There is spectacular sunset and sunrise light that shines through the short summer nights, and to best capture this on the icebergs, we'll do a combination of shore-based traditional photography, and private chartered boats just for our group as we cruise around Disco Bay during the evening and sunset hours.
 Another highlight is photographing the humpback whales lingering in front of these massive icebergs as a backdrop!
 This workshop is so much more than just a base at Ilulissat, the largest town in the region.
-We'll also travel to three different outlying small village settlements and camps around the furthest parts of Disko Bay, for a comprehensive exploration of the large Disko Bay area, and an authentic view of Inuit culture and way of living in smaller Inuit villages.
+We'll also travel by boat to twodifferent outlying small village settlements around the furthest parts of Disko Bay, for a comprehensive exploration of the large Disko Bay area, and an authentic view of Inuit culture and way of living in smaller Inuit villages.
 Small colorful slightly-forlorn-looking wooden houses are built on the barren rocky headlands next to the ocean, so are naturally very interesting photographically and great to see by foot with your camera in hand.
-We'll stay one night in Qasigiannguit at the marvelously situated Hotel Diskobay, and one night in another small town idyllically located on the opposing south side of the Kangia Icefjords named Ilimanaq, a picturesque tiny settlement that's a brand new destination for our ferry company.
-During this trip we will cruise 90km up to the northern reaches of Disko Bay, to photograph and explore Eqi glacier, which is famous for its regular occurrence of calving ice into the sea.
+We'll stay one night far across Disko Bay at the remote Qeqertarsuaq on Disko Island, and one night in another small town idyllically located on the opposing south side of the Kangia Icefjords named Ilimanaq, a picturesque tiny settlement that's a brand new destination for our ferry company.
+During this trip we will also cruise 90km up to the northern reaches of Disko Bay, to photograph and explore Eqi glacier, which is famous for its regular occurrence of calving ice into the sea.
 We can relax while overlooking the glacier, and also hike up to it for a much closer view.
 After Eqi, we'll return once more to Ilulissat for a final evening and night photographing from land over the Kangia Icefjord UNESCO World Heritage Area.

 These are ideal dates as we will still do late evening sunset cruises to the icebergs, yet still have the chance to see the first auroras of the new season during our short 4-hour nights.
 Midday light can be quite harsh, so we will utilize midday for travel between settlements, rest/sleep time at our hotels, and an occasional indoor editing session.
 Weather is usually clear and ideal during this time of year, so we will likely be out every sunset taking advantage of this fair weather, late into the midnight hours (or beyond if the aurora borealis makes a showing), and out again from 3-6am daily photographing the sunrise and morning hours.